antrea-io/antrea/docs/architecture.md

 `antrea-cni` binary to perform CNI operations.
 For each new Pod to be created on the Node, after getting the CNI `ADD` call from `antrea-cni`, the Agent creates the Pod's network interface, allocates an IP address, connects the interface to the OVS bridge and installs the necessary flows in OVS.
+To learn more about the OVS flows check out the [OVS pipeline doc](/docs/ovs-pipeline.md).

 Antrea Agent includes two Kubernetes controllers:
 - The Node controller watches the Kubernetes API server for new Nodes, and